mendix/docs/content/howto/sap/use-sap-odata-connector.md

 For more information, see [How to Use App Store Content in the Modeler](/community/app-store/use-app-store-content-in-the-modeler).

-### 2.2 Getting an SAP Service Module
+### 2.2 Getting an SAP Data Model

-To get started quickly, you can download one of the available SAP Service modules.
+To get started quickly, you can download one of the available SAP data models.
 These modules contain a pre-built domain model for a specific service of SAP.

-For more information, see [SAP Service Modules](/refguide/sap/sap-service-modules).
+For more information, see [SAP Data Models](/refguide/sap/sap-data-models).

 ## 3 Using the SAP OData Connector